wjholden/Advent-of-Code-2025/README.md

 - You can mutate the entries in a BinaryHeap, but Rust's implementation does not "heapify" the data structure to maintain the heap invariant.
 - HashSet/HashMap often outperforms BTreeSet/BTreeMap in these small puzzles.
 - Range has some unstable features that might have been useful in day 5.
+- There is no `windows_mut` function.
+- Zed (currently) removes trailing whitespace from lines, which mattered on day 6.